faboweb/zliq/README.md

 Want to contribute?
 Great!

-Dillinger uses Rollup for fast developing.
+ZLIQ uses Rollup for fast developing.
 Make a change in your file and instantanously see your updates!

 Open your favorite Terminal and run these commands.